 Management implicitly authorizes and commits to funding, at least currently in the case of a multiyear project, the software development project.

-Once the criteria for internally generated intangible assets have been met, outlays related to activities in the Application Development Stage should be capitalized.
+Once the criteria for internally generated computer software have been met, outlays related to activities in the Application Development Stage should be capitalized.
 Capitalization of such outlays should cease no later than the point at which the computer software is substantially complete and operational.

 Outlays associated with activities in the Post-Implementation/Operation Stage should be expensed as incurred.

+Record Internally Generated Intangible Assets in Progress in Account 1629000 (Legacy Account 2430).

-Internally Generated Modification Of Computer Software
+Internally Generated Modification of Computer Software

-Outlays associated with an internally generated modification of software that is already in operation should be capitalized when all internally generated software intangible assets criteria have been met if the modification results in any of the following:
+Outlays associated with an internally generated modification of software that is already in operation should be capitalized when all internally generated computer software assets criteria have been met if the modification results in any of the following:

 An increase in the functionality of the computer software, that is, the computer software is able to perform tasks that it was previously incapable of performing.